 In this monographic exhibition, visitors can admire unique pieces of headwear while discovering little-known aspects of hat-making, in terms of both the production process in the workshops and selling the final product, which were tasks mainly carried out by women.
 The exhibition thus emphasises the feminine world that brought Balenciaga’s designs and creations to life: the people who led the millinery departments in Paris and Madrid, made the hats and sold them were all women.
 It also contrasts the work undertaken by these women with the world of the women who wore the hats: the social elite dressed by Balenciaga.

-This exhibition features headdresses made in the House of Balenciaga millinery departments in Paris and Madrid, taking into account the importance of this accessory in the social and cultural context of the time.
+From a contemporary perspective, the exhibition deals with the importance of this accessory for making a statement in the social and cultural context of the time.

 It also offers a knowledge space, consisting of a library service – offering both consultation and lending – with over 300 publications provided by the Documentation Centre at the Design Museum in collaboration with the El Clot – Josep Benet Library.

 PRESS CONTACT Equipo Singular: Esther Bonamusa – firstname.lastname@example.org / (+34)626717733